Crypto Beginner

-Bitcoin halving is a defining feature of the pioneering crypto, Bitcoin.
+Bitcoin halving is a defining feature of the pioneering crypto.
 It plays a key role in ensuring that Bitcoin remains valuable over a long period of time.
-In this article, we’ll look at halving, how it works, and why it matters.
+This article will examine Bitcoin halving, how it works, and why it matters.

 What is Bitcoin halving?

 Bitcoin halving is an event that occurs every four years or precisely after every 210,000 blocks mined on the Bitcoin network.
-The event is so named because it halves the rewards given to miners.
-It is designed to keep the supply of bitcoin tokens (BTC) in check.
+The event gets its name from the fact that it is meant to halve the rewards given to miners.
+It is designed to keep the supply of Bitcoin tokens (BTC) in check.

 How does the Bitcoin network work?

-The Bitcoin network is built on top of the first decentralized blockchain conceptualized by Satoshi Nakamoto in 2008.
+The Bitcoin network is the first decentralized blockchain conceptualized by Satoshi Nakamoto in 2008.
 To understand the functioning of the Bitcoin network, we need to understand the blockchain.

 To approve a transaction on the Bitcoin network, a node must ensure it’s valid.
 This means checking if it meets certain requirements and is of the right length.
 Each transaction is checked individually.